 Hazards can vary depending on where you live.
 Here are some examples of what you may need to be prepared for in Sweden.

 Important phone numbers, emergency alert system, weather warnings and other things you need to know when staying in Sweden.

 Here you will find information on past and present disasters or incidents, dating back to the summer of 2018 (the year we started our English translation).

-In the event of a social crisis, help will first go to those who need it most.
-Plan to be able to manage without the help of society for a week, preferably longer if possible.
+In the event of a crisis, help will first go to those who need it most.
+You should plan to be able to manage without the help of society for a week or longer.

 Vaccination and current recommendations.
 How to stay safe and help prevent the spread of the coronavirus.